rcls/discus/README.md

 [ <img align="right" src="sym/control.png"> ](gates/control.md)

-Discus is an 8-bit CPU built from 1229 discrete transistors.
+Discus is an 8-bit CPU built from discrete transistors.
 Currently it runs in simulation, [integrated into a system with RAM and ROM](board/univlight.md).

 It is a pure 8-bit Harvard architecture, with 8-bit code and data addresses, and a separate four entry stack.
 There are four general purpose registers, one of which is the accumulator.
 It uses a 2.5 stage RISC pipeline (opcode fetch/branch, instruction execute, and writeback).
-The pipelining costs around 100 transistors.
+There is an integrated dynamic RAM controller.
+The CPU totals 1408 transistors.
+Without the pipelining and DRAM refresh the count would be more like 1000.

 The instruction set is minimalist but functional.
 All instructions are a single byte and execution is strict single cycle throughput.
 Constant values and some